KodyKantor/chum/README.md

 # chum - storage load generator

-`chum` is a load generator for WebDAV or S3 servers.
+`chum` is a load generator for WebDAV and S3 servers, or the local filesystem.

 ## How it works